iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

 ## Features
 [![GUI](https://chipy.dev/res/ctcp_gui.png)](#)

-**OAuth2 permissions**

-No need to dig out and reuse your webbrowser's sessionID token

-**Automated itemfilter updating**

-You can select which item filter you are using and have the app add chaos recipe highlights for you
+**OAuth2 permissions** - No need to dig out and reuse your webbrowser's sessionID token **Automated itemfilter updating** - You can select which item filter you are using and have the app add chaos recipe highlights for you to existing filter.
+It can also update those when you enter a new zone
+**Itemfilter color selection** - You can pick background color for the items of that slot

 ## Feature Requests